orryverducci/SpectreConsoleLogger/SECURITY.md

 ## Reporting a vulnerability

-If you�ve found or suspect a security vulnerability in this application, please let us know so we can address and fix it.
+If you’ve found or suspect a security vulnerability in this application, please let us know so we can address and fix it.

 Please report any vulnerabilities you discover in the application via the [online vulnerability reporting form](https://github.com/orryverducci/SpectreConsoleLogger/security/advisories/new), including: